 Safeguarding adults and children is important and there may be times when you are concerned about the welfare of a child, adult or both.
-If you need advice, guidance or support please refer to the Brighton and Hove CCG website for links to services.
+If you need advice, guidance or support please refer to the Sussex Integrated Care System (ICS) website for links to services.

 The Accessible Information Standard aims to ensure that patients (or their carers) who have a disability or sensory loss receive information they can access and understand, for example in large print, braille or via email.

 As part of the Accessible Information Standard we must:

 If you feel this applies to you, or someone you care for please let us know by telephoning us on 0300 130 3333.